Frequently Asked Questions

 How do I get to the Garden? +-

-There are routes by both public transportation and car.
+To visit the Garden, there are routes by both public transportation and car.
 Please visit our directions page for more information.

 May I have a wedding, commitment ceremony or reception at the Garden? +-